 It is difficult to change colleges after the admission decision has been made.
 Note that college membership has no bearing on your program of study — you can study any program with membership in any college.
-That said, if you would like to switch colleges, you must contact the college you wish to switch into to find out if they have space available.
+If you would like to switch colleges, you must contact the college you wish to switch into to find out if they have space available.

 The recruitment team will be more than happy to put you in touch with current students to help you get to know the Rotman Commerce program better!
 You can contact them at: email@example.com

 You can change your contact information in ACORN, our student information system.
 Please ensure that your email address defaults to your utoronto.ca account.
-Most of our correspondence is done via email and it is crucial that we have your correct information.
+Most of our correspondence is done via email and it is crucial that we have your most recent contact information.